Total Hip Replacement in NYC & Stamford, CT

 Contrary to what many people hear, most patients are candidates for this approach and its benefits.
 The risks of this surgery in experienced hands are no different than other approaches.
 In fact, a recent analysis of almost 5,000 THRs performed at the Hospital for Special Surgery showed that the risks of infection, fracture, and other complications were equivalent for anterior and posterior approach THR, and anterior approach THR had a significantly lower risk of dislocation and reoperation compared to posterior approach THR.

 Dr. McLawhorn believes that most patients are candidates for anterior approach surgery.
 Many patients are pleasantly surprised when Dr. McLawhorn recommends the anterior approach THR for them because they've been told they are not candidates for this approach by other surgeons.
 An important exception for Dr. McLawhorn is excessive soft tissue (pannus) overlying the area where the surgical incision will be made, as this is a risk for surgical site infection.
 More rarely, the complexity of the joint replacement may dictate a different surgical approach.
+Some patients may be candidates for a "bikini" style incision with the direct anterior approach, which offers a more discreet scar and improved cosmetics of the scar.

 The choice of surgical approach is based upon patient preference, expectations, anatomy, bone quality, and complexity of the hip replacement procedure.
 Regardless of the surgical approach used, the long-term goals of total hip replacement are the same: eliminate pain, improve function, provide a stable hip, prevent excessive implant wear, and minimize the likelihood of complications.